Back to blog

 “Food waste is the single most common material landfilled and incinerated in the U.S., comprising 24 and 22 percent of landfilled and combusted municipal solid waste, respectively,” according to the United States Environmental Protection Agency.
 “Reducing and preventing food waste can increase food security, foster productivity and economic efficiency, promote resource and energy conservation, and address climate change,” according to the EPA.

-Thanks to IoT-backed solutions, waste reduction is possible.
-IoT-enabled fill-level sensors can monitor waste and recycling bins and alert staff when they need emptying.
-This timely management ensures recycling bins remain available and prevents recyclable materials from being incorrectly discarded as trash.
+IoT-enabled fill-level sensors can help reduce waste by monitoring fill-levels of trash and recycling bins and alerting staff when emptying is needed.
+This timely management helps ensure recycling bins remain available and prevents recyclable materials from being incorrectly discarded as trash.
 Using fill-level sensors on outdoor dumpsters can further enhance sustainability by enabling needs-based waste collection, reducing environmental impact through decreased fuel consumption and emissions.

-Smart sensors can also help significantly reduce food waste—a major contributor to environmental degradation for many enterprises—in a myriad of measures.
+Smart sensors can also help reduce food waste—a major contributor to environmental degradation for many enterprises.
 Facilities generate significant food waste, with hotels alone producing an estimated 79,000 tons annually, while restaurants and food-based businesses globally lose as much as $2.6 trillion annually due to food waste, according to The Restaurant HQ.
-IoT technology helps reduce this waste through automated systems like temperature monitors for refrigerators and freezers, which alert staff in real-time to address temperature issues and prevent food spoilage.
+IoT technology can help reduce this waste through automated systems like temperature monitors for refrigerators and freezers, which alert staff in real-time to address temperature issues and prevent food spoilage.
+These IoT solutions not only help reduce environmental impact, but also automate manual processes, freeing up time for staff to focus on higher value, customer-facing tasks.

 Leveraging IoT for Sustainability in Equipment Usage